-After the last date to add courses, students who wish to make an addition must obtain the written approval of the faculty member teaching the course and the Division Dean using the Course Add/Drop/Withdraw Authorization form.
+After the last date to add courses, students who wish to make an addition must obtain the written approval of the faculty member teaching the course using the Course Add/Drop/Withdraw Authorization form.
 Schedule changes may impact billing and/or financial aid status.

 Refund percentages for dropped coursework is based on the Refund Time Frame stated on My ZSC (Finances/Refunds).
 Schedule changes may impact billing and/or financial aid status.

-From the third week through the tenth week of a full semester, or the second week through the fifth week of an eight week term, students may withdraw from a course on campus by completing the Course Add/Drop/Withdraw Authorization form.
-Courses offered in a nonstandard term, including Summer Session, are subject to prorated dates.
+From the third week through the tenth week of a full semester, or the third week through the fifth week of an eight week term, students may withdraw from a course on campus through My ZSC (online access may not available for students under 30 credit hours earned; students should contact their program advisor or success coach in Student Services for assistance).
+Courses offered in a nonstandard term may be subject to prorated dates.
 A grade of “W” will appear on the student’s transcript for courses withdrawn.
 If a student ceases to attend a course without withdrawing, a grade of “FN” may be recorded.

 Withdrawals may impact billing and/or financial aid status.
 Students who have already earned a grade for a course are ineligible to withdraw from that course.

 The grade of “P” will be recorded when a grade of “D” or higher is earned on a credit/no-credit basis.
-Credit hours earned will count toward graduation requirements and the cumulative point average will not be affected.
-The grade “NP” will be recorded to indicate the course was not passed.
-Hours of “NP” will not count toward graduation and the cumulative grade point average will not be affected.
-A student registering for a class on a credit/no-credit basis cannot later change to a regular grading basis.
-Properly completed and signed (approved) credit/no-credit applications must be submitted to the Registrar’s Office by the end of the second week of classes.
+Credit hours earned will count toward graduation requirements (excepting programs that require coursework with a minimum grade policy).
+The grade point average will not be affected.
+The grade of “NP” will be recorded to indicate the course was not passed.
+Hours of “NP” will not count toward graduation and the grade point average will also not be affected.

 The Special Topics courses are designed to provide credit for special projects, workshops, and unique programs which are not listed as credit courses but which contribute substantially to a student’s background or skills in his/her program.
 A total of nine credit hours may be taken in Special Topics courses toward degree requirements.